gbass787/holbertonschool-simple_shell/README.md

 This will display another shell prompt beginning with `($)`

-You will now be inside of your shell.
+You will now be inside of our simple shell.

 ## PATH: